-The changes required to be put in place by businesses in order to comply with the new legislation will be significant and planning will need to commence well in advance of the implementation deadline.
+The changes required to be put in place by businesses in order to comply with the new legislation could be significant and any affected business which has not yet taken steps to prepare needs to do so.

 Domestic reverse charge